-Show them where you store your emergency equipment, draw up lists of who they should contact in an emergency situation and practise your drills.
+Show them where you store your emergency supplies, draw up lists of names and phone numbers of who they should contact in an emergency situation and practise your drills.
 Ask them to consider preparing a small bag of what might be important for them to have ready.

 For children who are worried about the likelihood of unprecedented events and natural disasters, knowing that their family members are prepared will give them a sense of security.
 If you don’t know the answer, don’t be afraid to admit it.
 Don’t jeopardise your child’s trust by making something up or offering false promises.

 Children find security in routine, and the sense that ‘life goes on’ will help them feel safe.
 While it is tempting to keep your child home, if your school or preschool is open and Government has officially verified returning as safe – send them!
 Being around their friends and getting back into routine is tremendously helpful for children.
 Encourage them to get outside and play, arrange play dates for younger children, resume the usual daily activities such as walking the dog, etc.

 Stick to mealtimes, maintain a healthy diet, and avoid processed and convenience foods.
 Keep bedtimes as normal as possible.
 Maintain compliance with any previously prescribed medication and keep appointments with professionals as scheduled.

 4. Know When to Seek Help

 Anxiety is normal after an event such as a natural disaster, and it can take the form of many different behaviours.
 These include:

 Fear of the dark

 Fear of being alone

 Reluctance to go to school or preschool or struggle with homework